Picture of The Automotive Tester Team

 S100 Wheel Cleaner spray bottle

 The S100 Wheel Cleaner is a long-standing favorite in the detailing community for its simplicity and effectiveness.
 It’s an acid-free, pH-balanced formula that comes out as a thick gel.
 This gel consistency allows it to cling to the wheel surface, breaking down brake dust and road grime without drying out too quickly.
-It’s safe for most factory wheel types and provides a fantastic clean with minimal risk.
+It’s safe for most factory wheel types and provides a thorough clean with minimal risk.

 👍 Pros: Acid-free and pH-balanced, gel formula clings well to surfaces, easy spray-on, hose-off application.